Back to Blog

 Unlike traditional APIs, MCP servers operate in a unique threat model: they process instructions from AI models that can be manipulated by adversaries through prompt injection, tool poisoning, and semantic attacks.
 Every file read, git operation, or API call becomes a potential vector for exploitation.

-This checklist is distilled from analyzing the OWASP MCP Top 10, real breach case studies, and security research from Zealynx's AI red team operations.
+This checklist is distilled from OWASP's Top 10 for Agentic Applications (December 2025), real breach case studies, and security research from Zealynx's AI red team operations.
 Whether you're building custom MCP servers or deploying existing ones, this guide will help you avoid becoming the next victim in the MCP security crisis.

-The MCP Threat Landscape: Why 40% of Servers Are Vulnerable
+The MCP Threat Landscape: Why 82% of Servers Expose Path-Traversal Risk

 The Perfect Storm